wahyusa/goartisan/README.md

 #### Why using goartisan if I can just scaffold any initial project with `git clone` ?

-Well, you will have `config.toml` that you can customize and replace `templates` to fit your own need and initialize new RESTful API project faster by using that templates.
+Well, by using go artisan you will have `config.toml` that you can customize and replace `templates` to fit your own need and initialize new RESTful API project faster by using that templates.

 This is also a good fit for terminal enjoyers who love to do many things directly in terminal instead of creating each file manually one by one and `alt` + `tab`.